Unit 6: Impacts of Increasing CO2

-Wisconsin farmers have already had to contend with flooding rains, washing out new plantings and making getting into the fields difficult at times, especially at planting and harvest time.
-This trend of flooded fields is expected to continue and mostly likely local flooding will get worse.
+Wisconsin farmers have already had to contend with flooding rains, washing out new plantings and flooding fields.
+This trend of flooded fields is expected to continue and most likely get worse.

 By the EPA: “In the Great Lakes and smaller lakes in the Midwest region, increased temperatures are likely to affect fish species.
 Warming waters are expected to reduce the abundance of many cold-water species, including brook trout, lake trout, and whitefish.
 Cold-water species, such as Muskie, Smallmouth Bass, and Bluegill are expected to increase.
 The habitat of many fish species may also be degraded by harmful algal blooms, coastal erosion and flooding, and pollution runoff.
 Increasing air temperatures will also lead to increasing water temperatures.
 Warm water fish will do better in warmer water than cold water fish will”.

 Fishing and Climate Change from the U.S.G.S: https://owi.usgs.gov/vizlab/climate-change-walleye-bass/